IAU (1976) System of Astronomical Constants

-The International Astronomical Union at its XVIth General Assembly in Grenoble in 1976, accepted (Resolution No. 1) a whole new consistent set of astronomical constants recommended for reduction of astronomical observations, and for computation of ephemerides.
+The International Astronomical Union at its 16th General Assembly in Grenoble in 1976, accepted Resolution No. 1 regarding a "New System of Astronomical Constants" recommended for reduction of astronomical observations, and for computation of ephemerides.
 It superseded the IAU's previous recommendations of 1964 (see IAU (1964) System of Astronomical Constants), became in effect in the Astronomical Almanac from 1984 onward, and remained in use until the introduction of the IAU (2009) System of Astronomical Constants.
-In 1994 the IAU recognized that the parameters became outdated, but retained the 1976 set for sake of continuity, but also recommended to start maintaining a set of "current best estimates".

-this "sub group for numerical standards" had published a list, which included new constants (like those for relativistic time scales).
+In 1994 the IAU recognized that the parameters became outdated, but retained the 1976 set for sake of continuity and also recommended to start maintaining a set of "current best estimates".
+This "sub group for numerical standards" had published a list, which included new constants (like those for relativistic time scales).

-The system of constants was prepared by Commission 4 on ephemerides led by P. Kenneth Seidelmann (after whom asteroid 3217 Seidelmann is named).
+The system of constants was prepared by Commission 4 on ephemerides led by P. Kenneth Seidelmann after whom asteroid 3217 Seidelmann is named.